 The Directors recognise the importance of good corporate governance in the management of the Group.
-The Company has adopted the code provisions set out in the Corporate Governance Code (the "CG Code") contained in Appendix 14 to the Listing Rules.
-Information on the corporate governance practices adopted by the Company is set out in the Corporate Governance Report on pages 41 to 56 of this annual report.
+The Company has adopted the code provisions set out in Part 2 of the Corporate Governance Code (the "CG Code") contained in Appendix 14 to the Listing Rules.
+Information on the corporate governance practices adopted by the Company is set out in the Corporate Governance Report on pages 40 to 60 of this annual report.